 Branch of MN to third lumbrical joining neural branch to this muscle from deep branch of ulnar nerve.

-MN may also form anastomoses with branch of radial nerve in vicinity of abductor pollicis brevis which has radial nerve innervating this muscle.
+MN may also form anastomoses with branch of radial nerve close to abductor pollicis brevis which has radial nerve innervating this muscle.

 First dorsal interosseous, adductor pollicis, or even abductor digiti minimi may be innervated by the MN[47].

-2. Motor Branch (Recurrent Or Thenar Branch)
+2. Motor Branch (Recurrent or Thenar Branch)

-It is short and thick branch commonly arising from the radial side of the MN.
+It is a short and thick branch commonly arising from the radial side of the MN.
 It may however, arise from the volar or the ulnar side of the MN[14].
-It may be the first palmar branch or a terminal branch which arises level with the digital branches.
+It may be the first palmar branch or as a terminal branch which arises at level with the digital branches of MN.
 It runs laterally, just distal to the TCL, with a slight recurrent curve beneath the part of the PA covering the thenar muscles.
-It runs round the distal border of the TCL to lie superficial to FPB, which it usually supplies, and continues either superficial to the muscle or traverses it.
-It gives a branch to the abductor pollicis brevis, which enters the medial edge of the muscle and then passes deep to it to supply the opponens pollicis, entering its medial edge.
+It runs round the distal border of the TCL to lie superficial to FPB, which it usually supplies, and continues either superficial to the muscle or through it.
+It gives a branch to the abductor pollicis brevis, which enters the medial edge of the muscle and then passes deep to it to supply the opponens pollicis, piercing its medial edge.
 Its terminal part occasionally gives a branch to the 1st dorsal interosseous, which may be it sole or partial innervation.
-It may arise in the carpal tunnel and pierces the TCL, which is a point of surgical importance[24].
+It may arise in the CT and pierces the TCL, which is a point of surgical importance[24].
 The position of the motor branch (in 30 hands) was extraligamentous in 46-60%, subligamentous in 31-34%, and transligamentous in 6-23% of 116 fresh-frozed cadaveric hands[34, 40].
 So, the most common pattern of the motor branch is extraligamentous and recurrent.
-The mean distance from the distal edge of the TCL to this branch of the MN is about 2.7- 6.5 mm[23, 32].
+The mean distance between the distal edge of the TCL and this branch is about 2.7- 6.5 mm[23, 32].

 3. The Flexor Tendons

 They are the four tendons of the FDS, four tendons of the FDP, and the tendon of FPL.
-The arrangement of these tendons under the TCL is as follows: the superficialis tendons are all separate, the tendons for the middle and ring fingers lie in front of those for the index and little fingers.
+The superficialis tendons are all separate, and the tendons for the middle and ring fingers lie superficial to those for index and little fingers.
 MN lies superficial to the tendons of FDS.
 The profundus tendons are still deeper to the FDS tendons.
 Only the slip to the index finger is separate; the other three are still fused and lie medial to the index slip[33].
 The FPL tendon passes radially through a special canal between the two laminae of the TCL and the groove of trapezium.
 It is surrounded by a separate synovial sheath called the “radial bursa” which extends along the thumb as far as the insertion of the tendon at the base of the distal phalanx.
 Proximally, radial bursa extends to a point 2.5 cm above the wrist joint / TC.
 It is sometimes connected to the base of the second metacarpal or may be absent[24].

 MECHANICS OF FLEXOR TENDONS AND MN WITH FINGER AND WRIST MOVEMENTS

-Along their course, the long flexor tendons pass through a flexor pulley system that includes the TCL, PA and the digital pulleys, where the synovial fluid keeps friction between these tendon and pulleys low through fluid film lubrication.
-In vivo, measurements have revealed that longitudinal tendon excursion is about 24–50 mm during active flexion and extension of the wrist and fingers[48, 49], while MN excursion was found to range from 11-28 mm during wrist and elbow movement[50, 51].
+Along their course, the long flexor tendons pass through a flexor pulley system which includes the TCL, PA and the digital pulleys, where the lubricant effect of synovial fluid maintains low friction between these tendon and the pulleys.
+In vivo, and during active flexion and extension of the wrist and fingers, measurements revealed that longitudinal tendon excursion is about 24–50 mm [48, 49], while MN excursion was found to range from 11-28 mm during wrist and elbow movement[50, 51].